carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 > This kaggle user, in the public interest, stored the full content of
 > these Tweets as a .csv.
 The best practice would be to save only a
 > dehydrated set of tweets.
 However, in this instance, we can use this
-> person's conscientious objection to the rules to be a public good.
+> person's conscientious objection to social norms and Twitter's
+> Terms-of-Service to ask whether or not any of this is in the
+> public good or an acceptable topic of research.
 >
 > Using the file "dehydrated_Capitol_Rioters.txt", determine how many
 > Tweets were in the archive, and how many remain on Mr. Musk's new